kirandash/BG-Ecommerce/README.md

 ## 30. Set Route Guards for Seller
 provide SellerAuthRouteGuardService in provider for app.module.ts After adding the route guard, modify isSeller in database.
 We won't be able to navigate to seller pages

+## 31. Hiding Seller dropdown for non seller
+Note that we have nested observables for switchMap and map in seller route guard and auth service.
+Thus async pipe in navar html will create an infinite loop to hang.